-The Requisition and Procurement Orders (RPO) scenario is a business process usecase.
-We analyse an implementation in which a GSM program is used to instantiate the procurement process [15].
+The Requisition and Procurement Orders (RPO) scenario is a business process use-case in which a GSM program is used to implement the procurement process in a business setting [10].
 We illustrate the notions presented in Section 2 in the context of a fragment of this scenario.
-In the RPO scenario a Requisition Order is sent by a Customer to a Manufacturer to request some goods or services.
+In RPO a Requisition Order is sent by a Customer to a Manufacturer to request some goods or services.
 The Requisition Order has one or more Line Items, which are bundled into Procurement Orders and sent to different Suppliers.
 A Supplier can either accept or reject a Procurement Order.
 In the latter case, the rejected Line Items are bundled into new Procurement Orders.
 Otherwise, the order is fulfilled by the Supplier and sent to the Manufacturer, who in turn forwards it to the Customer.

 In GSM programs it is natural to model the Requisition and Procurement Orders as artifact types RO and PO respectively.
-In particular, the datamodel of the Requisition Order, i.e., all its attributes excluding the lifecycle, can be encoded as in Fig. 1, which is adapted from [15].
+In particular, the datamodel of the Requisition Order, i.e., all its attributes excluding the lifecycle, can be encoded as in Fig. 1, which is adapted from [10].
 The definition of the Procurement Order datamodel is similar.
 Notice that in the datamodel we have both data and status attributes; the latter contain milestone and stage data as detailed in Def.
 1.